COMHIS/python-basics/3_basic_concepts_ii/part3.md

 This part will familiarize you with the second group of basic concepts.
 There is still a lot of ground to cover beyond these concepts, but for an aspiring digital humanist, you are basically ready to go.

-This section covers a lot of ground.
 Each concept is introduced by showing how it fits into the totality of a python script and is accompanied by a series of exercises that make their use more clear.
 More thourough instructions are to be found in the [Overview](#overview) -section.

 ## Important reminder